Central Management (ZL)

 Strategic Objective

-Range of Activities
+Range of Activities of Directorate General VI

 • Research funding

-• Representation in international bodies
+• Representation on international committees

 • Digitalisation projects